Multiple TV stations telecast TeachAids for World AIDS Day

 On World AIDS Day this year, multiple TV networks renewed their commitment to promoting HIV education be televising the TeachAids animations.

-In Andhra Pradesh, MAA TV and TV7 Health Planet broadcast the Telugu TeachAIDS animations, featuring the voices and likenesses of renowned regional cultural icons Nagarjuna Akkineni, Anushka Shetty, Navdeep Pallapollu and Swati.
+In Andhra Pradesh, Star Maa (formerly MAA TV) and TV7 Health Planet broadcast the Telugu TeachAIDS animations, featuring the voices and likenesses of renowned regional cultural icons Nagarjuna Akkineni, Anushka Shetty, Navdeep Pallapollu and Swati.
 As part of their World AIDS Day efforts, MAA TV also launched a program to educate the public about HIV-related issues and efforts across their state.
 The interviews included personalities like renowned actress and social activist Amala Akkineni, and the Andhra Pradesh State AIDS Control Society Project Director, Sri.
 C. Partha Sarath.

 Additionally, the Central Tibetan Administration (Tibetan Government in Exile, located in India) broadcast the Indian English and Hindi TeachAIDS animations for a second time on TibetOnlineTV, a popular online television station targeted at Tibetan refugees located in India and abroad.